jtiosue/autolight/README.md

 ## To do

-- With parse, add an option to create a new .py file where all the videos are in one back to back file.
 - Maybe add a clip maker, where each item in the compilation.py file is made into its own individual .mp4 file.
 - Convolve in both directions, and with different size filters
 - Add `musttick`.
 Whenever there is a musttick, make autoschedule _force_ a transition.
 Do this by just cutting the current video and jumping a second forward.